buncram/cram-soc/deps/bio/README.md

   - Dual port register file enabled
   - Compressed instructions on

 All four PicoRV cores fetch instructions out of a shared 1kx32, 4-read, 1-write RAM.
 The RAM is accessible from the host via the 1-write port, and is memory mapped into the host memory space.
-Reads from the instruction space only succeed if core #3 is stopped, as it shares a read port with the host.
+Host access to instruction space only succeed if core #0 is stopped, as that core shares its r/w port with the host.

 The BIO is managed via a host interface, which is memory-mapped into the host system.
 To be clear, the BIO PicoRV cores have no access to the host address space; the BIO CPU cores live entirely within their private